wp-plugins/participants-database/readme.txt

 * bug where hidden fields cause other fields to be dropped from the display fixed
 * better handling of hidden dynamic values
 * AJAX list filtering no longer loses pagination element

-= 1.5 =
-* new field type: file upload, allows uploading of any file in the list of allowed types
-* a couple of significant bug fixes
-* file upload size limit is now a number to type in instead of a dropdown
-* added several hooks for use by other plugins and themes

 = 1.4.7 =
 * internationalized dates are now displaying consistenyly on all screens